ThibArg/nuxeo-imagemetadata-utils/README.md

 * The plug-in is in `nuxeo-imagemetadata-utils/nuxeo-imagemetadata-utils-plugin/target/`, its name is `nuxeo-imagemetadata-utils-plugin-{version}.jar`.
 * The Marketplace Package is in `nuxeo-imagemetadata-utils/nuxeo-imagemetadata-utils-mp/target`, its name is `nuxeo-imagemetadata-utils-mp-5.9.5.zip`.

-If you want to import the source code in Eclipse, you can use `mvn eclipse:eclipse` (after having `mvn install`).
+If you want to import the source code in Eclipse, then after the first build, `cd nuxeo-imagemetadata-utils-plugin` and `mvn eclipse:eclipse`.
 Then, in Eclipse, choose "File" > "Import...", select "Existing Projects into Workspace" navigate to the `nuxeo-imagemetadata-utils-plugins` folder and select this folder.

-**IMPORTANT**-**WARNING**<br/>
-As of today (2014-10-13), the MarketPlace package generated does not work, intallation on the server will fail.
-Use the `nuxeo-imagemetadata-utils-mp-5.9.5.zip` in the `releases` tab.

 ## Third Party Tools Used